front-end-intermediate/ExpressJSReact-retired/readme.md

 }
 ```

-Refactor to Hooks
+### Refactor to Hooks

 Import `useState` hook:

 `import React, {useState} from "react";`

-Create a new function:
+Create a new function under the class component:

 ```js
 function GithubHooks(){